How to Prepare for FSMA Compliance Audits

 Produce Safety

-If you handle fresh produce or work with the produce industry, include a section focused on proper washing, storage, and cross-contamination prevention.
+If you handle fresh produce or work with the produce industry, include a section that focuses on proper washing, storage, and cross-contamination prevention.
 Conduct water quality testing and maintain proper temperature controls to avoid food safety hazards.

 FSMA rules around produce are specific and strict, so your checklist should reflect those food safety requirements closely.